-We are subject to certain financial and administrative covenants under the 2009 loan and security agreement.
-As of March 31, 2011, we were non-compliant with a financial covenant under this credit agreement.
+We are subject to certain financial and administrative covenants under this credit agreement.
+As of June 30, 2011, we were non-compliant with a financial covenant under this credit agreement.
 Section 6.6(c) of the 2009 loan and security agreement sets forth a covenant that requires our company to meet a minimum net income requirement for the fiscal year.
 The covenant was not satisfied due to a net loss reported for the 2010 fiscal year.
-As a result, we may be requested by the bank to provide cash collateral for our outstanding standby letters of credit that are currently collateralized by our line of credit.
-We continue to have discussions with the bank and are considering alternative arrangements including cancellation of the credit line and utilizing available cash to collateralize outstanding standby letters of credit.
-We have no borrowings under the line and have used the line of credit exclusively for the issuance of standby letters of credit.
-We believe that our cash and cash equivalents significantly exceed the amount of collateral needed to support the outstanding standby letters of credit and that using the cash to collateralize outstanding standby letters of credit will not have a material adverse effect on our financial position or results of operations.
+In July 2011, the lender granted a waiver for this non-compliance.
+Additionally, effective July 2011, this financial covenant was removed pursuant to the amended agreement terms.